MicrosoftDocs/appcenter-docs/docs/sdk/analytics/unity.md

 ## Session and device information

-Once you add App Center Analytics to your app and start the SDK, it will automatically track sessions and device properties like OS Version, model, etc. without requiring any additional code in your app.
+Once you add App Center Analytics and start the SDK, it will automatically track sessions and device properties like OS Version, model, etc. without requiring any additional code in your app.

 ## Custom events

-You can track your own custom events with **up to twenty properties** to know what's happening in your app, understand user actions, and see the aggregates in the App Center portal.
+You can track your own custom events with up to 20 properties to know what's happening in your app, understand user actions, and see the aggregates in the App Center portal.

 Use the `TrackEvent()` method to track your events with properties.
-You can send **up to 200 distinct event names**.
-There is a maximum limit of 256 characters per event name and 125 characters per event property name and event property value.
+You can send up to 200 distinct event names.
+There's a maximum limit of 256 characters per event name and 125 characters per event property name and value.

 ```csharp
 Analytics.TrackEvent("Video clicked", new Dictionary<string, string> {